 Poultry and Other Avian Species

-Effective immediately, due to recent outbreaks of notifiable avian influenza in the US, the importation of any type and / or poultry or poultry products to Mexico originating from the State of California is prohibited.
+Effective immediately, due to recent outbreaks of notifiable avian influenza in the United States, the importation of any type and / or poultry or poultry products to Mexico, with the exception of hatching eggs, originating from the States of California, Missouri, Minnesota, Arkansas, Montana , Kansas ,South Dakota , North Dakota , Wisconson and Iowa is prohibited.

 All shipments (by land or air transportation) for hatching eggs and three-day old chicks must have labels describing the shipment applied on all the boxes.